Best Online Technology Programs in North Carolina (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online technology degree in North Carolina offers a flexible path to a high-demand career.
-North Carolina salaries are approximately 7.4% higher than the national average for technology roles.
+North Carolina offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, North Carolina students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online technology programs and are ranked based on affordability, graduation rates, and student outcomes in North Carolina.